-8.5 Regional and Local Planning Implications of Connected and Automated Vehicles
+8.4 Regional and Local Planning Implications of Connected and Automated Vehicles

 One of the HRTPO core functions is producing a fiscally-constrained Long-Range Transportation Plan (LRTP).
-The 2040 LRTP was approved by the HRTPO Board in 2016 and staff has begun the planning process for the 2045 LRTP.
+The 2040 LRTP was approved by the HRTPO Board in 2016 and staff is in the process of producing the 2045 LRTP.